ismamz/next-transition-router/README.md

 ### Ignore a link

-By default, all internal links, excluding anchor or fragment identifier links, automatically trigger the page transition hooks.
+By default, all internal links, excluding anchor or fragment identifier links, will trigger the page transition hooks.

 If you want to ignore a link, simply add the `data-transition-ignore` attribute: